mikegleasonjr/kata-iweb-datacenter/README.md

 ### Example Output

-As output, the application has distributed the virtual machines on the available servers
+As output, the application has distributed the virtual machines on the available servers:

 ```javascript
 {